srikarg/srikarg.github.io/src/pages/posts/2013-08-30-offcanvas-menu.md

 ---
-title: "Implementing an Offcanvas Menu with jQuery"
+title: 'Implementing an Offcanvas Menu with jQuery'
 layout: post
 toc: true
 share: true
 comments: true
 ---

 Lately, the offcanvas menu pattern has been extremely popular in various websites and apps.
 For example, Facebook and Gmail make use of it in their mobile apps.
 Creating an offcanvas menu for your own site is relatively simple, so let's see how!

 # The HTML

 First, we'll set up the navigation and main content components using some simple HTML.
 Please note that I am using the Actor font from Google Fonts and Font Awesome (these two are present in the link tags).

 ```html
 <link